How to Make the Best Banana Bread

 - Stir the dry ingredients into the wet ingredients, don’t over mix.
 If you over mix the bread will flatten and end up heavy.

 - Pour batter into prepared pan.
+Sprinkle generously with turbinado sugar, if using.
 Bake for 50-65 minutes, or until a toothpick inserted into the center of the bread comes out clean.
 Check the bread at 50 minutes, just to be safe.
 Oven times vary.

 - Remove the pan from the oven and set on a wire cooling rack.
 Let the bread cool in the pan for 10 minutes.
 Run a knife around the edges of the bread and carefully remove from the pan.
 Let the bread cool on the wire cooling rack until slightly warm.
 Cut into slices and serve.